-Why an eye exam?
+Why should you get an eye exam?

 Routine eye exams are important — regardless of your age or your physical health.